Nearest Neighbor Dirichlet Mixtures: Methodology

 Based on equations (\ref{eq:NN-DP1})-(\ref{eq:NN-DP2}), our nearest neighbor-Dirichlet mixture produces a pseudo-posterior distribution for the unknown density $f(x)$ through simple distributions for the parameters characterizing the density within each neighborhood and for the weights.
-To generate independent Monte Carlo samples from the pseudo-posterior for $f$, one can simply draw samples from (\ref{eq:postthti}) and (\ref{eq:NN-DP2}) independently and plug these samples into the expression for $f(x)$ in \eqref{eq:NN-DP}.
+To generate independent Monte Carlo samples from the pseudo-posterior for $f$, one can simply draw independent samples of $(\theta_i)_{i=1}^{n}$ and $\pi$ from (\ref{eq:postthti}) and (\ref{eq:NN-DP2}) respectively, and plug these samples into the expression for $f(x)$ in \eqref{eq:NN-DP}.
+The resulting mechanism can be described as

+In \eqref{eq:NNDM-PP}, we denote the induced pseudo-posterior distribution on $f$ by $f \sim \widetilde{\Pi}$.
 Although this is not exactly a coherent fully Bayesian posterior distribution, we claim that it can be used as a practical alternative to such a posterior in practice.
-This claim is backed up by theoretical arguments, simulation studies and a real data application in the sequel.
+This claim is backed up by theoretical arguments, simulation studies, and a real data application in the sequel.